seangoodvibes/DelugeDocs/docs/documentation/ui/menu/instrument-clip/kit-master-parameters.md

-# Kit affect entire menu hierarchy
+# Kit master parameters menu hierarchy

-The Kit affect entire menu is accessible from Kit clips when affect entire is enabled by pressing on the `SELECT ENCODER`
+The Kit master parameters menu is accessible from Kit clips when affect entire is enabled by pressing on the `SELECT ENCODER`

-The Kit affect entire menu contains the following menu hierarchy:
+The Kit master parameters menu contains the following menu hierarchy:

 ## Master (MASTR)